 Both technical skills and workplace skills are important to nearly every job.
 Although some jobs will emphasize technical skills and others require more workplace skills, both are equally important.

 Yes, workplace skills can be learned at home.
-This set of skills are learned through living, experiencing, and interacting with other people, so they are constantly being developed through personal interactions.
+This set of skills is learned through living, experiencing, and interacting with other people, so they are constantly being developed through personal interactions.
 They can also be learned through Coursera’s collection of courses that focus on workplace skills.

 LinkedIn.
-“The Most In-Demand Hard and Soft Skills of 2020, https://www.linkedin.com/business/talent/blog/talent-strategy/linkedin-most-in-demand-hard-and-soft-skills.”
-Accessed May 18, 2023.
+“The Most In-Demand Skills for 2024, https://www.linkedin.com/business/talent/blog/talent-strategy/linkedin-most-in-demand-hard-and-soft-skills.”
+Accessed November 6, 2024.

 Editorial Team